← Back to “Learn About Herbal Teas”

 Steep 8+ minutes.

-Strain using colander into a non-glass container.
+Strain using a colander into a non-glass container.

 Top off with ice & enjoy for 24 hours!